JeffersonDing/notes/docs/IB/HL Physics/electricity-magnetism.md

 ### Power

-Power is the work done per unit time.
+Power is the work done per unit time measured in Watts.
 Recall that

 $$
 V=\frac{E}{Q} \\